Synthetic Data Generation for Brain-Computer Interfaces: Overview, Benchmarking, and Future Directions: Synthetic Data Evaluation

 \subsection{Multimodal Consistency}

-For translation-based generation, consistency across modalities is essential. \begin{itemize} \item \textit{Within-Modal Consistency}: Evaluates similarity between generated signals and real data within the same modality in conditional latent space generation. \item \textit{Cross-Modal Consistency}: Measures the alignment between latent representations of generated brain signals and other modalities in joint latent space generation. \end{itemize}
+For translation-based generation, multimodal consistency is essential because generated brain signals should remain aligned with the conditioning modality.
+This dimension is particularly relevant when generation is performed across EEG, image, audio, text, or other physiological modalities. \begin{itemize} \item \textit{Within-Modal Consistency}: Evaluates similarity between generated signals and real data within the same modality in conditional latent space generation. \item \textit{Cross-Modal Consistency}: Measures the alignment between latent representations of generated brain signals and other modalities in joint latent space generation. \end{itemize}